ropensci/rdataretriever/README.md

 To run the image interactively

-`docker-compose run --service-ports rdata /bin/bash rdata`
+`docker-compose run --service-ports rdata /bin/bash`

 To run tests